Skip to content

 sql

-This will show the grades where the grade is 1, 3 or 5.
+This will show the grades where the age is 25, 31 or 42.

 BETWEEN